garret-snitchler/BeholderHunt/documentation/mechanics.md

 # Stats
+There's a general conflict here between simulationist and making things convenient.
+I think the compromise is that some armor will come with inherent element resistance.
+Here are ideas for base stats:
+	Strength: Increases damage done by physical attacks.
+	Vitality: Increases max HP, increases resistance to physical ailments such as poison or paralysis.
+	Mind: Increases magic damage, increases resistance to magical ailments such as charm or confusion.
+Increases success of applying magical ailments.
+	Agility: Determines turn order.
+Slightly increases critical hit chance, accuracy, and evasion.
+(Slightly is to emphasize that this is not supposed to be gamebreaking on its own)
+	Charm: Chance to distract enemies in combat.
+The highest charm in the party will modify your buy and sell prices.
+Certain skills are powered by charm.
+		Can be directly increased by certain equipment.

+Certain stats are calculated by factoring in both equipment and stats.
+They can also be buffed and debuffed mid-combat.
+These are:
+	Physical Attack - Combination of strength and weapon bonus.
+	Magical Attack - Determined by a combination of Mind and the spell being used.
+	Physical Defense - Reduces damage taken from physical harm.
+Defense is only provided by armor.
+Some armor also provides additional magical/elemental resistance.
+	Magical Defense - Defense against magical attacks.
+Harder to gain than physical defense.
+		(Elemental resistance is also relevant to reducing magical damage - make this easier to see than how it is in DQ.)
+	Critical Hit Rate: This stat is normally low, and receives slight modifiers from Agility.
+Can be boosted by certain weapons that sacrifice physical attack.
+		Critical hits increase damage and bypass defense.
+	Evasion - This stat is normally low, and receives slight modifiers from Agility.
+Can be boosted by certain equipment that sacrifices defense.
+Effective against both physical and magical damage.
+	Elemental Resistance - Resistance to each of the magical elements, gained from equipment both mundane and magical.
+		Fire
+		Ice
+		Wind
+		Earth
+		Light
+		Darkness

+# Combat Mechanics

+# Jobs
+Warrior - Or something along those lines, the intention with this class is to make a simple attack bot.
+Warriors are notable not for their abilities but for two traits:
+	1. Warriors are the class that can wield the most equipment.
+All the heaviest weapons and armor that most classes couldn't use are a wonderful find for any warriors in your party
+	2. Durability.
+While other classes are reliant upon an MP stat, the warriors will perform as well in the first combat of the adventure as they will in the thirtieth.

+Weirdly I'm not super feeling the classic mage/cleric right now.
+If I did do a priest I'd distinctly go for a cleric though I like that more than "wizard but in white clothes".
+We'd for sure enforce the blunt weapons only policy.
+It's also important to me that this is not a required character to have in the party - I'd want there to be other options in the form of Staffs of Multiheal, consumables that heal multiple people at once,

+I like Thieves.
+I think a thief's main quirks would be going fast, getting crits/sneak attacks, and using status ailments.
+DQ nails it, for the most part.
+Obviously make sure that monsters are actually vulnerable to most status ailments, especially including bosses.
+I think this kind of also overlaps with my ideas of an alchemist.

+I like monks/martial artists.
+I subscribe to the theory that one of a martial artist's benefits is not relying upon regular equipment upgrades.
+Glass cannons.

+I like paladins.
+The concern is too much overlap with warrior or priest.
+This is a warrior with a divine flair to their abilities.
+Smites, defensive party buffs, etc.

+I'm considering a warlord.
+This might replace the warrior, and it also feels like it has overlap with the paladin.
+The rough concept here is a martial character who does
+"leadership" and through that makes the rest of the party stronger.
+Stuff like offensive buffs, giving a character a second action, having more control over the turn order, etc.

+I feel obligated to include some sort of dedicated magic character.
+If we wanna make things more sexy than your standard priest/mage, then get creative.
+A warlock that operates off of explicitly sinister, demonic energy would be fun.
+Inspiration would be DD's occultist.
+Healer variants could be something like a literal healbot, which feels both like a cute joke and an attempt at providing something more flavorful than your usual white mage

+Face - This job has a high charm stat, making it skilled at bartering with merchants and distracting foes in battle.
+	The flavoring here is intentionally vague.
+I think there are two main directions we go with it, and I think there's some overlap in utility:
+		The Merchant.
+An amiable, well connected tradesman.
+Has abilities related to using items without consuming them (had a second in his bag).
+Passives that increase gold acquired after battle.
+Could "charm" some combatants with gold.
+		The Tease.
+A flirty, seductive character.
+Has abilities related to making enemies lose turns in battle, charming enemies, powering up party members, etc.

+NO beastmasters I don't really like those.
+HOWEVER, I think maybe a class that's part-beast would be cool.
+I think a dragon-person is my favorite so far?
+This is pretty clearly Souls inspired but no shutting ideas down this early!
+There's also some Darkest Dungeon inspiration from the Abomination, but that's challenging to transport into this since that class's big downside is the damage it does to your party's morale.
+It's a similar candidate for a berserker character.

+A character who's gimmick is being undead would be funny.
+Maybe a decent idea for a "berserker" reflavoring?
+No control over them, they don't die, but they don't take direct orders

+In a similar vein I think a robot class would be cool.
+The challenge with both of these non-traditional ones is making it clear to a new player what this class does that sets it apart from others.
+This could be funny as a Blue Mage type situation.

+# Level Ups

 # Job System?
 1. No job changing system.
 Characters start as the classes you pick for them.
 This is the least interesting and the most restrcitve, but in a short game it's not necessarily inappropriate.